 Games You Can Play With Your Cat

-Stimulate your cat's natural hunting instincts with hidey-hole, treat dispensing and automated toys.
-Interactive toys are a great way to keep your cat occupied and active while you aren't home to play with them one on one - just be sure to rotate them often to keep your cat from getting bored.
+Stimulate your cat's natural hunting instincts with puzzles, snuffle mats, lick mats and electronic interactive toys.
+They are a great way to keep your cat occupied and active while you aren't home to play with them one on one.
+Just be sure to rotate them often to keep your cat from getting bored.

 Wrestling & Kicking

 Some cats just love to kick their toys with their back legs!
 This is a defensive fighting move that they use when wrestling and play-fighting with other cats.
 Soft toys are perfect for cats that like to 'bunny-kick' their prey, plus if added catnip also helps to put them in a playful mood.

 Even scheduling in just 5 to 10 minutes of play every day with your feline friend will help to strengthen your bond, reduce feelings of boredom or frustration and keep them physically and mentally fit!